 TLS SHAREHOLDER ALERT: Jakubowitz Law Reminds Telos Shareholders of a Lead Plaintiff Deadline of April 8, 2022

-NEW YORK, March 11, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Telos Corporation (NASDAQ: TLS).
+NEW YORK , March 18, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Telos Corporation (NASDAQ: TLS).

 To receive updates on the lawsuit, fill out the form: